bryanpatambag/PSM_Agent/README.md

 # PSM_Agent

-## SecureTech CLR Command Procedure
+### SecureTech CLR Command Procedure

-This project provides a SQL Server CLR stored procedure that acts as a secure bridge between SQL Server and the Shaiya game server.
+This project provides a **SQL Server CLR stored procedure** that acts as a secure bridge between SQL Server and the Shaiya game server.

-It enables administrators to send server commands directly from SQL while enforcing strict validation, logging, and security controls.
+It enables administrators to send server commands directly from SQL while enforcing strict **validation, logging, and security controls**.

 ---